marslan6/marslan6/README.md

 ### Hi there! 👋 I'm Mehmet Arslan

-I am an **FPGA & Embedded Software Engineer** based in Munich/Germany.
+I am an **FPGA & Digital Design Engineer** based in Munich/Germany.

 * 🎓 **M.Sc. in Communications & Electronics** at **Technical University of Munich**.
 * 🎓 **B.Sc. in Electrical & Electronics Engineering** from **Middle East Technical University**.